 A skier enjoying the powder snowfall of Revelstoke.
 Photo credit: Destination BC/Reuben Krabbe

 Interior British Columbia is known for super-light, dry snow, so dry you can’t make a snowball – the kind of snow skiers and snowboarders live for.
 Best of all, it falls by the metre load.
-Revelstoke can get anything from 12 to 18 metres of snowfall a season – yes, you read that right.
+Revelstoke Mountain Resort can get anything from 12 to 18 metres of snowfall a season – yes, you read that right.

 4. It’s home to a plethora of alpine distilleries, wineries and breweries